RamyaLakshmiKS/ChatBot-for-Data-Science-Stack-Exchange/Scripts/app/README.md

 # Chatbot Application

-This chatbot application is designed to specialize in answering data science-related questions.
-It uses a Retrieval-Augmented Generation (RAG) approach, combining a retrieval system to fetch relevant documents and a generation system to create conversational responses.
+This chatbot application is designed to answer data science-related questions using a Retrieval-Augmented Generation (RAG) approach.
+It combines a retrieval system to fetch relevant documents and a generation system to create conversational responses.
 The chatbot is tailored to assist users with data science concepts, techniques, and best practices.

 ## Features